 The introduction of shifting left has enhanced the overall quality of the software developed, thereby emphasizing the prevention of defects at an early stage rather than detecting defects at a later stage.
 It also helps in the prevention of different issues, promotes insertion of quality assurance exactly from the crucial phase of development, and moves down to the subsequent phases.

 Motivation towards Shift Left Testing

-Every global business has adopted advanced technology due to aggressive competition and is constantly trying hard to increase revenue, reduce cost, weighting margins, and speeding up time in the market.
+Every global business has adopted advanced technology due to aggressive competition and is constantly trying hard to increase revenue, reduce cost, weight margins, and speed up time in the market.
 Therefore, businesses depend on testing for a green signal to operate on a bug-free and hitch-free software or application.